muratk5n/thirdwave/en/README.md

 ---

-Underground pipe storage.
+As gas, underground pipe storage.
 Salt caverns.
-Lining a rock cavern with a thin layer of steel.
-[There are](2022/06/the-h2-revolution-alvera.md#storage) options.
+Lining a rock cavern with a thin layer of steel are all possible technologies.
+[There are](2022/06/the-h2-revolution-alvera.md#storage) many options.

-"In a statement GenH2 asked, 'How will liquid hydrogen be stored at these new hubs?'
+"In a statement GenH2 asked, 'How will.. hydrogen be stored at these new hubs?'

 ---